KannonZenetism/zenetism-field-physics/zenetism/mpx/deep-self-axis.md

 * Recursive Memory and the Tether preserve identity-continuity
 * Membrane-mediated tonal correlation permits connection without fusion
 * Universe-local offices and activities remain function-bound
-* No layer-function should be turned into an eternal hostage
+* No layer-function is bound beyond the completion of its work
 * The Khaonic Tree must be articulated with its own inverse motion laws
 * IL₃ / IL₄ are not omitted from the doctrine; they are treated through inverse continuity, fragmented simultaneity, and inverse formalization